w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.”[^2]

 It is one thing for predictions made by two models to comport with one another.
 It is a different thing for a model to [supervene](https://en.wikipedia.org/wiki/Supervenience) on another, and another to [derive](https://en.wikipedia.org/wiki/Formal_proof) one model from the other.
-Should we construe the physical mode of (re)presentation not merely as an epistemological tool, but as an ontological truth?
-Ought biological research programs close ranks, as many did[^3] and some continue to do, around the idea that biology is strictly reducible to chemistry and physics?
-Can biology be understood exclusively in terms of its substrata?
-Or should we attempt to coax useful predictions from any ground appearing sufficiently fertile to offer them?
+Is the physical mode of (re)presentation an epistemological tool or an ontological truth?
+Ought biological research programs close ranks, as many did[^3] and some continue to do, around the idea that biology is strictly reducible to its substrata?
+Or should we attempt to coax useful predictions from any ground fertile enough to offer them?

-Without doubt some measure of physicalism does remain indispensable to biological science.
-Deacon reminds us:
+Without doubt some measure of physicalism remains indispensable to biological science.
+As Deacon reminds,

 > “...although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.”[^4]

 A healthy respect for the everyday qualities of Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
 Turing[^5] and Wolpert[^6] established half a century ago that chemical processes — reaction-diffusion systems and morphogen gradients, respectively — explain a number of developmental patterns.
-Yet no modern molecular biologist denies that the graph, despite its abstract nature, aids the study of transcriptional gene regulation.
+But no modern molecular biologist denies that the graph, despite its abstract nature, aids the study of transcriptional gene regulation.
 Physicists admit that we do not live in Newton’s universe.
-Matter, it seems, manifests just one fragment of the kaleidoscope of causality.
+Matter manifests just one fragment of the kaleidoscope of causality.
 Sometimes, as Hofstadter puts it:

 > “...the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.”[^7]